 The following pages represent the rules and regulations for student behavior at Ambridge Area High School.
 Important information for a successful school year is outlined.
 Students are encouraged to review this information with their families.
-Those who follow the rules and practice good manners experience success.
+Please note that substantial revisions have been made to the dress code and Code of Conduct.

 Once the handbook/planner is distributed, each student and a parent/guardian must sign-off that they have received a copy and are aware of its contents.
-They also must complete a computer usage and prescribed medication form located at the end of this section.
-Cooperation with regard to this process is greatly appreciated.
+They also must complete a computer usage and prescribed medication form located at the end of this handbook.

-Failure to comply with this procedure could result in exclusion from sports, field trips, school activities and/or disciplinary action.
-Together we will have a positive and successful school year.
+Failure to comply with this procedure could result in delayed participation in sports, field trips, school activities and/or disciplinary action.
+Your cooperation is greatly appreciated.

 Revisions to this handbook may be made during the school year as the result of Board policies approved after the date of publication.
 In such cases students and their parents will be advised of additions or deletions and their impact on students' safety and conduct.
+All adopted Board policies are incorporated into the Handbook by reference and when there is a conflict, the Board policy takes precedence.